Tang Standing Horse figure, Canberra: Iconographical analysis

 An iconography of a work of art is the analysis of the visual images and symbols employed.

 As an expressional subject matter, this figurine of a horse is depicted proportionally and realistically, with great attention paid to its anatomical accuracy, colour treatment, texture and embellishments.

 The high level of craftsmanship reflected on this sculpture demonstrate the lifelikeness and physical characteristics that this horse is supposed to embody: a handsome adult horse with an athletic body and a body of mane that is smooth, shiny and neat.
 Its posture is upright, its eyes are wide-opened and its head cocked at an angle that is upright but not facing upward.

 The colours applied on this horse further enhance the lifelikeness of the horse, making it look very similar to a real horse.
 The contrast of green against brown on this sculpture, directs the viewer's attention immediately to the elaborate harness on the horse, so that viewers would notice the distinctive decoration on this harness.

-The intricate details rendered on the horse's harness offers viewers an insight into the type of horse this sculpture is supposed to represent: a Ferghana horse from Central Asia.
+The sculpture represents a Ferghana horse of a breed from Central Asia.
 Ferghana horses were very commonly depicted in Tang dynasty tomb figures.